rajyraman/Dataverse-LINQPad-Driver/README.md

 ![Connection](images/newconnection.png)

 You can then choose the appropriate connection method and enter the connection details.
 [Scott Durow](https://twitter.com/scottdurow) has as great video on YouTube on how to do this, which you can use to setup your Application Registration and create the Application User.
+The redirect URL in the Application registration has to be **http://localhost**

 [![Register Application User YouTube video](https://img.youtube.com/vi/Td7Bk3IXJ9s/0.jpg)](https://www.youtube.com/watch?v=Td7Bk3IXJ9s)